+What’s the secret of designing a curved bar like an expert?
 Learn the tricks to circular bar design, bar planning, bar design ideas, equipment layout and bar tops.

-BAR DESIGN – HOW TO DESIGN A CURVED BAR WITH EQUIPMENT
+CURVED BAR DESIGN – HOW TO DESIGN A CURVED BAR WITH EQUIPMENT

-Designing a curved bar is a 3-step process:
+Curved bar design is a 3-step process:

 - First we have bar layout, which includes the concept of nesting curves and compound curves.